inceptionlrt/smart-contracts/projects/omnichain-deployer/README.md

 1. Set L1 adapter's LZ peer to the L2 adapter's address and EID.

 These scripts assume that the deployer has all the required permissions to set properties of the existing contracts.

+Currently commented out:
+- Setting target receiver on L1 adapter (no permission on testnet)